Norfolk Island: Immigration and citizenship

 The island was subject to separate immigration controls from the remainder of Australia.
 Before 1 July 2016, immigration to Norfolk Island, even by other Australian citizens was heavily restricted.
 In 2012, immigration controls were relaxed with the introduction of an Unrestricted Entry Permit for all Australian and New Zealand citizens upon arrival and the option to apply for residency; the only criteria were to pass a police check and be able to pay into the local health scheme.
 From 1 July 2016, the Australian migration system replaced the immigration arrangements previously maintained by the Norfolk Island Government.
 Holders of Australian visas who travelled to Norfolk Island would have departed the Australian Migration Zone before 1 July 2016.
 Unless they held a multiple-entry visa, the visa would have ceased; in which case they would require another visa to re-enter mainland Australia.

 Australian citizens and residents from other parts of the nation now have an automatic right of residence on the island after meeting these criteria (Immigration (Amendment No. 2) Act 2012).
 Australian citizens can carry either a passport or a form of photo identification to travel to Norfolk Island.
 The Document of Identity, which is no longer issued, is also acceptable within its validity period.
 Citizens of all other nations must carry a passport to travel to Norfolk Island even if arriving from other parts of Australia.

 Non-Australian citizens who are permanent residents of Norfolk Island may apply for Australian citizenship after meeting normal residence requirements and are eligible to take up residence in mainland Australia at any time through the use of a Confirmatory (Residence) visa (subclass 808).
 Children born on Norfolk Island are Australian citizens as specified by Australian nationality law.

-Non-Australian citizens who are Australian permanent residents should be aware that during their stay on Norfolk Island they are "outside of Australia" for the purposes of the Migration Act.
-This means that not only will they need a still-valid migrant visa or Resident return visa to return from Norfolk Island to the mainland, but also the time spent in Norfolk Island will not be counted for satisfying the residency requirement for obtaining a Resident return visa in the future.
-On the other hand, as far as Australian nationality law is concerned, Norfolk Island is a part of Australia, and any time spent by an Australian permanent resident on Norfolk Island will count as time spent in Australia for the purpose of applying for Australian citizenship.